rvhuang/rpg-map-factory/README.md

 * Foreground
 * Cursor (if mouseover)

-If a tile is not on visible area, the callback funtions will not be invoked for it.
+If a tile is not shown on visible area, the callback funtions will not be invoked for it.

 ## Key Features